 - Electronic devices: If you feel more generous, why not give your kid a gadget, like a tablet or a netbook?
 You may want to choose to buy shock-proof and water-resistant devices that can withstand your child’s activities.

 Finding the right present for kids requires time and proper observation.
-Know what their hobbies or passions are, and look for an age- and activity-appropriate toys, whether online or in-store.
+Know what their hobbies or passions are, and look for age- and activity-appropriate toys, whether online like Toynk collectible toys store or in-store.
 That being said, always put your child’s safety as a priority.
 Make sure that your gift is safe, non-toxic, shatter-proof, and free from harmful or toxic chemicals.